defold/doc/docs/en/manuals/physics-shapes.md

 # Scaling collision shapes
-It is possible to let the collision object and its shapes inherit the scale of the game object.
-Check the [Allow Dynamic Transforms](/manuals/project-settings/#allow-dynamic-transforms) checkbox in the Physics section of *game.project* to enable this.
+The collision object and its shapes inherit the scale of the game object.
+To disable this behaviour uncheck the [Allow Dynamic Transforms](/manuals/project-settings/#allow-dynamic-transforms) checkbox in the Physics section of *game.project*.
 Note that only uniform scaling is supported and that the smallest scale value will be used if the scale isn't uniform.

 # Rotating collision shapes